baobinhday/CLIProxyAPI/changes/read-only-storage-summary.md

 2.  **Goroutine:** A dedicated goroutine will be launched at startup to handle file events.
 3.  **Event Handling:** When a `Write` event is detected on the file, the goroutine will:
     a.
 Re-read and parse the `data/read_only_storage.json` file.
     b.
-If successful, update the `readOnlyStorage` value in the global `Config` object using the thread-safe `SetReadOnlyStorage` method.
+If successful, update the `readOnlyStorage` and `syncIntervalMinutes` values in the global `Config` object using the thread-safe `SetReadOnlyStorage` and `SetSyncIntervalMinutes` methods.
     c.
-If the file is deleted or becomes invalid, the system could either revert to the default (`false`) or maintain the last known valid state.
-Reverting to default (`false`) is the safer option.
+If the file is deleted or becomes invalid, the system could either revert to the default values (`read_only: false`, `sync_interval_minutes: 30`) or maintain the last known valid state.
+Reverting to default values is the safer option.
     d.
 Log the change in the configuration.

 This approach makes the read-only mode truly dynamic and manageable at runtime.